 Lupus is a systemic condition often causing ‘flares’ of symptoms which may diminish over time.
 No two cases are alike and can range from mild to severe and temporary to permanent.
 Serious cases can lead to problems with the kidneys, heart, lungs, blood, and the nervous system.
 Symptoms include skin lesions, swelling, joint pain and stiffness, fatigue, fever, anemia, headache, light sensitivity, hair loss, memory loss/confusion, dry eyes, chest pain, weight changes, shortness of breath, finger and toes discoloration (Reynaud’s phenomenon), and butterfly-shaped rash across the cheeks and nose.

 This form is a localized disease, not systemic like rheumatoid arthritis.
 Symptoms are usually localized to the affected joint with pain worsening during use, while improving with rest.
 Morning stiffness is common, but typically subsides within 30 minutes.
 Unfortunately, osteoarthritis can affect any joint, most often seen in the fingers, knees, hips, shoulders, and spine.
 As the disease progresses, the pain can become rather persistent and difficult to manage.
+Unfortunately, there is yet to be a known cure for the different types of arthritis, so sufferers tend to look for ways in which the pain can be managed.
+Some may decide to take medication prescribed from their doctors, and others may find that smoking CBD out of cbd vape pens online is the most effective option for them.
+Both methods have been known to decrease the amount of pain that someone with arthritis is experiencing, even though it won’t be a long term solution.
+If smoking CBD out of a vape doesn’t appeal to you, perhaps looking into cbd edibles online may be more preferable.
+It’s whatever works for you.
 Severe cartilage loss leading to joint instability can occur.